 How to choose tiles for kitchen walls and floors

-As a vertical element in a kitchen design, a splashback creates an impact, and tiles make exploiting this potential easy.
+As a vertical element in a kitchen design, a kitchen splashback (see ideas in our guide) creates an impact, and tiles make exploiting this potential easy.
 Use colour, reflectivity, patterned tiles, or tiles laid in a pattern like herringbone, interesting shapes such as hexagons or fish-scale tiles, or a natural stone or manmade lookalike to make a tiled splashback a feature.
 Find out how to tile a splashback if you're planning to DIY it.